This is about what’s important.

 Because it’s an overwhelming time.
 You have concerns you’ve never had before.
 Perhaps you also have new responsibilities.
 It’s a time of disruption and disorientation for so many people.
 Yet out of all this, you feel like there’s something more you want.

-There’s so much to do.
 You ask yourself if you’re really creating as much as you could.
-If your art career might get more traction if you had more time to work on it.
-If there’s a way to feel less at the end of the day like you didn’t do what you wanted.
-And more like the productive and fulfilled artist you set out to be.
+Or as well.
+If there’s a way to get your art into the world more easily, or to feel less at the end of the day like you didn’t do what you wanted.
+And more like the productive, fulfilled and visible artist you dream about being.

-If you ask yourself questions like these, you definitely aren’t alone.
+If you have questions like these, you definitely aren’t alone.
 Managing multiple expectations, structuring your daily life so it supports regular art time, and feeling satisfied with your choices are ongoing struggles for many artists.

 The good news?
 You can use your creative brain to figure all this out.
 You can ask different questions, questions that will help you be your best artist self without so much struggle.

 What’s important enough so you can commit to it?

 If you don’t know what’s important, how do you know whether to do it or not?

 And you know what you no longer want.